harvester/docs/docs/rancher/node/node-driver.md

 :::note

-Label synchronization will only take effect during guest node initialization.
-To avoid node drifts to another region or zone, it is recommended to add the [node affinity rules](./rke2-cluster.md#add-node-affinity) during the cluster provisioning, so that the VMs can be scheduled to the same zone even after rebuilding.
+For Harvester CCM versions prior to v0.2.0, label synchronization will only occur during the initialization of guest nodes.
+To prevent nodes from drifting to different regions or zones, we recommend adding [node affinity rules](./rke2-cluster.md#add-node-affinity) during cluster provisioning.
+This will allow you to schedule VMs in the same zone even after rebuilding.

+With the introduction of Harvester cloud provider v0.2.0, topology labels on the Harvester node will automatically resynchronize when a VM corresponding to the guest node undergoes migration or changes.

 :::